Rotempper/4Dogs/README.md

 Description
 -------------------------------------------------------------------------------
-The project was created to unite all the services needed by dogs on one site.<br/>
+"The project was created to unite all the services needed by dogs on one site.<br/>
-The website contains information about various shops, such as barber shops, dog training services, etc<br/>
+This website contains information about various shops, such as barber shops, dog training services, etc.<br/>
-You can make an appointment to shop on the website<br/>
+You can make an appointment to shop on this website<br/>

 Code languages
 ----------------------------------------------------------------------------------